ukwa/domain-crawler/README.md

 * `./dc3-deploy_aws_dc_crawler.sh aws_dc2024_crawler08-prod.env`

 Note that heritrix runs under a user account with ID 1001.
 This is because, within the heritrix container, heritrix runs under this account ID and requires to write a very small `dmesg` startup log into the `/h3-bin/` container directory.
 On the current deployment server, the 1001 account ID is used by the 'node_exporter' user, but the owner detail is not significant.

+After `dc3` is run, the heritrix ui should be viewable (after accepting the https security alert that may appear) at https://localhost:8443/.
+The user and password are defined in the `domain-crawler-config` repo so not to be recorded in this public repo.

+Note that the heritrix job name is still 'frequent'.
+This seems to be hard-coded into the heritrix build.
+As this shouldn't actually matter, it has been left as is.
+The generated warcs will be prefixed as defined in `dc3-docker-compose.yaml` so it will be clear where they came from.

+Finally, be aware that it can be very useful to observe heritrix running - this can be done via `docker -it exec <heritrix docker name> bash`.